 |Sponsor:||Rep. Bishop, Sanford D., Jr. [D-GA-2] (Introduced 01/13/2017)|

 |Committees:||House - Natural Resources | Senate - Energy and Natural Resources|

 |Latest Action:||05/09/2017 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 63.
 (All Actions)|

 |Roll Call Votes:||There has been 1 roll call vote|

 This bill has the status Passed House

 Here are the steps for Status of Legislation:

 - Became Law

 (Sec.
-7) Interior shall conduct a special resource study of the Ocmulgee River corridor between the cities of Macon, Georgia, and Hawkinsville, Georgia, to determine:
+4) Interior shall conduct a special resource study of the Ocmulgee River corridor between the cities of Macon and Hawkinsville, Georgia, to :

-- the national significance of the study area;
+- evaluate the national significance of the study area;

-- the suitability and feasibility of adding lands in the study area to the National Park System; and
+- determine the suitability and feasibility of designating the study area as a unit of the National Park System; and

-- the methods and means for the protection and interpretation of the study area by the National Park Service, other federal, state, local government entities, affiliated federally recognized Indian tribes, or private or nonprofit organizations.
+- consider other alternatives for the preservation, protection, and interpretation of the study area by the federal government, state or local government entities, or private and nonprofit organizations.